cast-org/figuration/site/4.0/components/navs.md

 ## Base Nav

-The base .nav component is built with flexbox and provides a strong foundation for building all types of navigation components.
+The base `.nav` component is built with flexbox and provides a strong foundation for building all types of navigation components.
 It includes some style overrides (for working with lists), some link padding for larger hit areas, and basic disabled styling.
-No active states are included in the base nav.
+No visual active states are included in the base nav.

 {% capture example %}
 <ul class="nav">
   <li class="nav-item">
-    <a href="#" class="nav-link active">Active</a>
+    <a href="#" class="nav-link active" aria-current="page">Active</a>
   </li>
   <li class="nav-item">
     <a href="#" class="nav-link">Link</a>